Legal Advice for Means Test — 68 results

 If you are a repeat reader, you may have heard me discuss the means test.
 Specifically, I have a tendency to blabber something along the lines of "if you current income is lower than the... more

-Written by attorney Salman Borhani, over 4 years ago.
+Written by attorney Salman Borhani, almost 5 years ago.

 What exactly counts as a refusal?
 Refusals can arise if you simply refuse to take a test that you are required to take.
 But you can also be charged with a refusal if you first say no, then... more